 - Reinterpretation has significant implications for further exploration at the project including greatly enhancing the ability to successfully target and drill newly-defined anomalies; - The magnetic data imply the basalts and sedimentary rocks that host the known Lovelock deposits extend another 2.5 kilometres to the northwest of the Lovelock Mine; - Inversion modelling suggests a cluster of chargeability anomalies mapped to the west of the Lovelock Mine could be centred by a subtle, low-susceptibility pipe or cone structure.
-This could be an indication of an intrusion or possible feeder zone to a hydrothermal system; - There are a total of 18 magnetic high anomalies mapped across the survey that could be reflecting alteration with a possible response of reflecting an accumulation of magnetite, one of the accessory minerals reported with both the nickel and Lovelock deposits; - All of these magnetic anomalies model as small lenses, extending from surface to an approximate 150 metre depth; - Many of these localized magnetic targets cluster together, forming a ring surrounding a localized magnetic low.
+This could be an indication of an intrusion or possible feeder zone to a hydrothermal system; - There are a total of 18 magnetic high anomalies mapped across the survey that could be reflecting alteration with a possible response of reflecting an accumulation of magnetite, one of the accessory minerals reported with both the nickel and Lovelock deposits;

+- All of these magnetic anomalies model as small lenses, extending from surface to an approximate 150 metre depth; - Many of these localized magnetic targets cluster together, forming a ring surrounding a localized magnetic low.
 Four of these ring-type structures are mapped within the UAV-MAG survey area.
-These responses can be interpreted as mapping an alteration zone surrounding a lowsusceptibility intrusive plug; and - Chargeability anomalies have been targeted with eight proposed drill holes.
+These responses can be interpreted as mapping an alteration zone surrounding a low-susceptibility intrusive plug; and - Chargeability anomalies have been targeted with eight proposed drill holes.

-In January 2021, GEMC reported that its technical team was in the process of generating an exploration strategy for the Lovelock Mine and Treasure Box projects, including the undertaking of additional induced polarization surveying, geological prospecting and mapping of the current chargeability targets, with the goal of a diamond drilling program to assess the potential for high-grade mineralization similar to that historically mined at the projects.
+In January 2021, GEMC reported that its technical team was generating an exploration strategy for the Lovelock Mine and Treasure Box projects, including the undertaking of additional induced polarization surveying, geological prospecting and mapping of the current chargeability targets, with the goal of a diamond drilling program to assess the potential for high-grade mineralization similar to that historically mined at the projects.

 On March 23, 2021, GEMC announced its intention to carry out a first-pass drilling program in 2021 to confirm intersections of cobalt-nickel-copper-bearing structures within historical workings at the Lovelock Mine property.
-On May 26, 2021, a drilling permit application was submitted to the BLM for the Treasure Box property, which is still under review.